Arun2024-AI/javascript-coding-practice/program-writing.md

     <b><a href="#javascript-coding-practice">↥ back to top</a></b>
 </div>

-## Q. Create a private variable or private method in object
+## Q. Create a private variable or private method in object?

 <details><summary><b>Answer</b></summary>